Recoskie/JDasm/docs/Machine.md

 <br />

 The next byte is added to the address.
-This is called a 8 bit displacement.
+This is called an 8-bit displacement.

 <br />